mraheem25/threat-composer-ecs/README.md

 #### Request flow
 1. User enters `tm.mraheem.co.uk` into the browser.
-2. Route 53 looks up the domain and returns the ALB DNS name.
+2. Route 53 resolves the domain and returns the ALB DNS name.
 3. If the request is HTTP, the ALB redirects it to HTTPS.
-4. For HTTPS, the ALB performs the TLS handshake using the ACM cert then forwards the request to the target group which has the task IPs.
+4. For HTTPS, the ALB performs the TLS handshake using the ACM certificate then forwards the request to the target group, which has the task IPs.
-5. An ECS service manages tasks running in private subnets.
-The container receives traffic on port 8080 and logs are sent to CloudWatch.
+5. ECS manages tasks running in private subnets.
+Container receives traffic on port 8080 and logs are sent to CloudWatch.

 #### Networking
-- Creates a VPC with public and private subnets across 2 Availability Zones.
+- Creates a VPC with 2 Availability Zones (AZ).
+Each AZ has its own public and private subnet
-- Public subnets route to an Internet Gateway and private subnets use NAT Gateways for outbound access.
+- NATGW's are situated in public subnets providing the private subents with outbound access.
+Public subnets route to an Internet Gateway.

 #### Load Balancing and DNS
 - Creates an internet facing ALB with: